orkes-io/docs/blog/2022-01-31-dynamic-workflows.md

 We will need to create 2 tasks (and for simplicity, we can just copy the files from Github):  ```image_multiple_convert_resize.json``` and ```image_convert_resize.json```.

-You can add these definintions using curl:
+You can add these definitions using curl:

 ```
 curl -X 'POST' \